xu-jiayao/xu-jiayao.github.io/_pages/about.md

 As one of the leading areas in representing low-dimensional structured data, **Compressive Sensing** stands out as a pioneering theory in signal sampling.
 It leverages data sparsity to enable downsampling, thereby minimizing hardware demands in analog-to-digital (ADC) processing.

-Throughout my doctoral and master's studies, I have authored 10 papers, most of which have been published in leading conferences and journals in the fields of image processing and hardware implementation, including **TMM, CVM, MMM, ISCAS, DCC**, among others.
+Throughout my doctoral and master's studies, I have authored 10 papers, most of which have been published in leading conferences and journals in the fields of image processing and hardware implementation, including **TMM, CVM, MMM, ISCAS, DCC, ICIP, IJCNN**, among others.

 I possess a strong ability for **self-directed learning** and have **independently acquired knowledge** in areas relevant to my research topic during my graduate studies, as well as in iOS application development during my undergraduate studies.